 There was a danger to the physical health or safety of the child, including a danger that the child would be a victim of trafficking under Tex.
 Penal Code § 20A.02 or Tex.
-Penal Code § 20A.03, which was caused by an act or failure to act of the person entitled to possession and for the child to remain in the home is contrary to the welfare of the child.
+Penal Code § 20A.03, which was caused by an act or failure to act of the person entitled to possession from whom the child is removed and for the child to remain in the home is contrary to the welfare of the child.
 Tex.
 Fam.
 Code § 262.201(g)(1).